smallstep/step-sds/README.md

 INFO[0002] Serving at tcp://[::]:8443 ...                grpc.start_time="2019-04-11T19:19:37-07:00"
 ```

-By default it ask you for the password to decrypt the provisioner key, and for
+By default it will ask you for the password to decrypt the provisioner key, and for
-the certificate key password if this is encrypted.
-You can avoid the prompts
+the certificate key password (if encrypted).
+You can avoid prompts using the `--password-file`
-using `--password-file` and `--provisioner-password-file` flags.
+and `--provisioner-password-file` flags.

 ```
 $ bin/step-sds run ~/.step/config/sds.json --password-file /run/secrets/key.password --provisioner-password-file /run/secrets/provisioner.password
 INFO[0000] Serving at tcp://[::]:8443 ...                grpc.start_time="2019-04-11T19:21:59-07:00"
 ```

-Or you can always write them in the sds.json:
+Alternatively, to avoid interactive prompts, you can always specify passwords in the `sds.json` config file:

 ```json
 {